Exploring Conductive Polymers in Biomaterials for Electroactive Wound Dressings and Controlled Drug Release

 Authors

-• Elham Barati clinical epidemiology, School of public health, University of Alberta, Edmonton, Canada
+• Elham Barati Clinical epidemiology, School of public health, University of Alberta, Edmonton, Canada

-• Mohammad Emami Independant researcher, Edmonton, Canada
+• Mohammad Emami Independent researcher, Edmonton, Canada

 Keywords:

-Conductive Polymers, Biomaterials, Electroactive, Wound Dressings, Drug Delivery
+Conductive Polymers, Electroactive, Wound Dressings, Drug Delivery

 Abstract